pbihler/Res-On/readme.txt

   # Call the "setup.php" page (e.g. http://www.example.com/reson/setup.php).
 This page
     helps with the initial installation setup, as well as later configurations.

-    # The master passwort is required to protect your setup - do not forget!
+    # The master password is required to protect your setup - do not forget!
-    # To disable GPG encryption, just leave the path to the executeable empty.
+    # To disable GPG encryption, just leave the path to the executable empty.
       If you want to use GPG encryption, please notice the remarks below.

   # On the next page, you can add a new project/exam.
 To repeat this step later